nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Exploration

-Long routes through the turbulent warp of the Koronus Expanse are a dire and terrifying prospect, and the Heathen Stars are far indeed from Footfall, far even from the better known worlds of Winterscale’s Realm.
+Long routes through the turbulent warp of the Koronus Expanse are a dire and terrifying prospect, and the Heathen Stars are far indeed from Footfall, far even from the better known worlds of Winterscale's Realm.
 A route must be established, however, and potential dangers and layover worlds along the way explored.
 These are treacherous, unknown voids, and almost anything might emerge to threaten an exploring fleet

 #### Objective 2: Gain Allies Amongst the Zaythi Powers